Urigo/angular-meteor/README.md

 ### Subscribe

-ngMeteor provides an AngularJS service called $subscribe, which is a wrapper for [Meteor.subscribe](http://docs.meteor.com/#meteor_subscribe) to subscribe the client to a Meteor.publish Method within AngularJS with promises.
+angular-meteor provides an AngularJS service called $subscribe, which is a wrapper for [Meteor.subscribe](http://docs.meteor.com/#meteor_subscribe) to subscribe the client to a Meteor.publish Method within AngularJS with promises.

     $subscribe.subscribe(name, subscribeArguments)